 AWS offers a range of EC2 instance types optimized for various purposes.
 It’s great that they provide so much variety, but of course, it means one more thing that you have to learn.
+It’s worth taking the time to do so, as ⅔ of IaaS spend goes toward compute – that’s a lot of EC2.

-t2 instance type
+t instance type

-We’ll also add a mnemonic to help you remember the purpose of each instance type.
+For each of the EC2 types we cover here, we’ll also add a mnemonic to help you remember the purpose of each instance type.

 Mnemonic: t is for tiny or turbo.

-m5 instance type
+m instance type

 Mnemonic: m is for main choice or happy medium.

-c5 instance type
+a1 instance type

 The c5 instance type has a high ratio of compute/CPU versus memory.
 If you have a compute-intensive application – maybe scientific modelling, intensive machine learning, or multiplayer gaming – these instances are a good choice.
 There is also the c5d option, which is SSD-backed.
+See also the C5n which have up to 100 Gbps network bandwidth and increased memory compared to equivalent c5 instances.
+The c4 family is also still available.

 Mnemonic: c is for compute (at least that one’s easy!)

-r4 instance family
+r instance family

 Mnemonic: r is for RAM.

-x1e instance family
+x1 instance family

 Mnemonic: x is for xtreme, as in “xtreme RAM” seems to be generally accepted, but we think this is a bit weak.
 If you have any suggestions, comment below.

-p3 instance type
+p instance type

 If you need GPUs on your instances, p3 instances are a good choice.
-They are useful for video editing, and AWS also lists use cases of “computational fluid dynamics, computational finance, seismic analysis, speech recognition, autonomous vehicles” – so it’s fairly specialized.
+They are useful for video editing, and AWS also lists use cases of “computational fluid dynamics, computational finance, seismic analysis, speech recognition, autonomous vehicles” – so it’s fairly specialized. p2 instances are also available.

 Mnemonic: p is for pictures (graphics).